Joint Composite Latent Space Bayesian Optimization

 \subsection{Intuition}

 One may choose to directly apply standard high-dimensional Bayesian optimization methods such as TuRBO~\citep{eriksson2019turbo} or SAASBO~\citep{eriksson2021saasbo} to the problem~\eqref{eq:bocf_formulation}, ignoring the fact that $\ftrue$ has a composite structure and discarding the intermediate information~$\htrue(x)$.
-To take advantage of composite structure,~\citet{astudillo2019composite} suggest to model $\htrue$ and $\gtrue$ separately, but a high-dimensional space $\mathcal{Y}$ poses significant computational challenges for their and other existing methods.
+To take advantage of composite structure,~\citet{astudillo2019composite} suggest to model $\htrue$ and $\gtrue$ separately.
+However, a high-dimensional space $\mathcal{Y}$ poses significant computational challenges for their and other existing methods.

-To tackle this problem, we can follow the latent space BO literature to the original high-dimensional intermediate output space $\mathcal{Y}$ into a low-dimensional manifold $\hat{\mathcal{Y}}$ such that modeling and optimization becomes feasible on $\hat{\mathcal{Y}}$.
-Common choices of such mapping include principal component analysis and variational auto-encoders.
-One key issue with these latent space methods is that they require us to have a accurate latent representation for the \emph{original} space.
-This is a fundamental limitation that prevents us from further compressing the latent space into an even lower-dimensional space without losing information.
-In the context of composite BO, reconstructing the intermediate output is not actually a goal but a means to an end.
-Instead, our goal is to map the intermediate output to a low-dimensional embedding that retains information relevant to the optimization goal, namely the final function value $\ftrue(\mathbf{x})$, and but not necessarily information unrelated to the optimization target.
+To tackle this problem, we can follow the latent space BO literature to map the original high-dimensional intermediate output space $\mathcal{Y}$ into a low-dimensional manifold $\hat{\mathcal{Y}}$ such that modeling and optimization becomes feasible on $\hat{\mathcal{Y}}$.
+Common choices of such mappings include principal component analysis and variational autoencoders.
+One key issue with these latent space methods is that they require an accurate latent representation for the \emph{original} space.
+This is a fundamental limitation that prevents us from further compressing the latent space into an even lower-dimensional space without losing too much information.

+In the context of composite BO, reconstructing the intermediate output is not actually a goal but merely a means to an end.
+Instead, our actual goal is to map the intermediate output to a low-dimensional embedding that retains information relevant to the optimization goal, namely the final function value $\ftrue(\mathbf{x})$, and but not necessarily information unrelated to the optimization target.